Stlamy/8-Week-SQL-Challenge/Case Study #4 - Data Bank/README.md

 ## Entity Relationship Diagram
 <image src = "https://user-images.githubusercontent.com/81607668/129744449-37b3229b-80b2-4cce-b8e0-707d7f48dcec.png" alt = "Image" width = "500" height = "260">

+Data is stored off of a network of 'nodes' where both money and data is stored.
+There are 5 regions for some of the major continents of the world:
+1. Africa
+2. America
+3. Asia
+4. Europe
+5. Oceania

+The second table contains customer nodes, where each customer is randomly distributed across the nodes according to their region.
+It is not clear what the start and end dates are, since the differences in dates seem quite small for bank accounts, which are generally held for a longer period of time.

+The last table stores all customer deposits, withdrawals, and purchases made using ther Data Bank debit card.
+It is also unclear what currency the customers are using.

 ***

 ## Solutions